eclipse-kanto/update-manager/README.md

 The update manager works together with a number of additional components, named update agents and implementing a dedicated UpdateAgent API.
 These agents have the responsibility to update a certain domain inside the target device while the update manager is domain-neutral.

-The update domains are, but not limitted to:
+The update domains are, but not limited to:
 - [Self-Update (OS Update) of connected Device](https://github.com/eclipse-leda/leda-contrib-self-update-agent)
 - [Container Management](https://github.com/eclipse-kanto/container-management)
 - IoT Device Firmware